alankent/magento2devbox-skeleton/README.md

 In general this works well, but on Windows the 'exec' command will exit if you press CTRL+Z. If you like using CTRL+Z in Linux, this is rather annoying, so SSH access is recommended instead.
-SSH is currently only supported in the 'web' service container.

-The `m2ssh` BAT and bash scripts automatically pick up the port number from the `docker-compose.yml` file and logs on to the 'magento2' account.
+The `m2ssh` BAT and bash scripts automatically pick up the port number from the `docker-compose.yml` file and logs on to the 'magento2' account of the 'web' container.

     ./m2ssh

-If you are running Docker in VirtualBox, you may need to edit the local `m2ssh` and `m2unison` scripts to replace "localhost" with the IP address allocated by VirtualBox.
+If you are running Docker in VirtualBox, you may need to edit the provided scripts to replace "localhost" with the IP address allocated by VirtualBox.

 Note: If you destroy and recreate containers, SSH may report warnings about changes in identity and refuse to connect.
 Use a text editor to remove